-Most New Mexico students fail to meet benchmarks
+Most N.M. students fail to meet benchmarks

 ALBUQUERQUE — Only around a quarter of New Mexico students in grade 3 to 8 met proficiency or better benchmarks for reading and writing on new standardized tests, and less than 10 percent of the state’s eighth-graders met expectations or better when it came to math, according to test results released Friday.